 The function $\mathrm{sign}(\tau - \frac{1}{2})$ changes the sign of the coupling along $\sigma_x$ at half the protocol time, while the phase $\phi_k(\tau)$ induces a mixing of the operators $\sigma_x$ and $\sigma_y$.
 We choose

 with $d = 20$ for computations without a time-dependent phase $\phi_k(\tau)$.

-We can realize a nontrivial closed loop in the evolution on the Bloch sphere with the $\mathrm{sign}$ function and $\phi_k$ constant or zero, or instead without $\mathrm{sign}$ function and a time-dependent phase $\phi_k(\tau)$.
+We can realize a nontrivial closed loop in the evolution on the Bloch sphere with the $\mathrm{sign}$ function and $\phi_k$ constant or zero, or instead without the $\mathrm{sign}$ function but with a time-dependent phase $\phi_k(\tau)$.
 In the latter case, we choose $\phi_k(\tau) = 2 \pi k \tau$ with integer $k$.
 The corresponding evolutions are illustrated in Fig. \ref{fig:5}, in the panel (a) with $k = 0$ in the presence of the sign change, and in the absence of the $\mathrm{sign}$ change but with two time-dependent choices $k=1$ in (b) and $k=2$ in (c), respectively.
-The complex phase $\phi_k(\tau)$ effectively induces then a complicated rotation around a time-dependent rotation axis, which lies in the $x-y$ plane of the Bloch sphere.
+The complex phase $\phi_k(\tau)$ effectively then induces a complicated rotation around a time-dependent rotation axis, which lies in the $x-y$ plane of the Bloch sphere.

-An evolution along a closed contour on the Bloch sphere, just as shown in Fig. \ref{fig:5}, can give rise to a geometric phase.
-Since our evolution is perfectly adiabatic, it is interesting to deal with the Berry phase \cite{Berry1984}, arising from the evolution of the diagonal part in the instantaneous eigenbasis $\ket{n(\tau)}$.
+An evolution along a closed contour on the Bloch sphere, just as shown in Fig. \ref{fig:5}, gives rise to a geometric phase.
+Because of the application of the counterdiabatic terms, our evolution is perfectly adiabatic in the instantaneous eigenbasis of the orginal Hamiltonian $H_0$.
+It is then interesting to deal with the Berry phase \cite{Berry1984}, arising from the evolution of the diagonal part in the instantaneous eigenbasis $\ket{n(\tau)}$.
 Berry's phase is expressed in terms of the so-called Berry connection $A(\tau)$, integrated over a closed path drawn by the time evolution.
 More in detail, $A(\tau)$ is generally defined by the diagonal part of the time evolution in the instantaneous eigenstates $\ket{n(\lambda(t))}$ of $\hat H_{0}(t)$ \cite{EPL2024} when changing some parameter $\lambda(t)$ over time $t$